Theo-Selin/client/README.md

 After this is done you should be ready to go!

 ##### Connect locally
 If you want to use your locally installed wordpress, there are more things you need to change and keep an eye out for.
-First of all you need to change the whole link in the .env file to: http://localhost/wp-json/wp/v2/posts where "localhost" differs depending on your port.
+First of all you need to have wordpress installed.
+If you don't, you can do it here: https://wordpress.org/support/article/how-to-install-wordpress/.
+Next you still need a .env file, but change the value to: http://localhost/wp-json/wp/v2/posts where "localhost" differs depending on your port.
 Some need to use localhost:8888 for example, so make sure that's correct first.
 Second of all let's look at the two different structures for the data:

 ###### wordpress.com
 ![image](https://user-images.githubusercontent.com/90902429/189616314-39840e5c-0c03-4b15-8db3-d78796b2bf74.png)